 By taking responsibility, people can showcase their remorse and acknowledgment of the wrong that they have done.
 It should give you hope for things getting better in the future.
 But denial and blaming others is one of the blaring red flags in a long-term relationship.

-If your partner cheats on you with another person, it is an obvious red flag.
+It is an obvious red flag if your partner cheats on you with another person.
 Betrayal is a sign of disrespect and disregard for your partner.
 If you’ve been clear about exclusively dating each other, then there is room for infidelity.

 5. Verbal and physical abuse